pyscaffold/pyscaffoldext-django/README.rst

 The first reason is that applications usually require concrete dependencies (pinned version numbers), while libraries are more relaxed and tend to use abstract dependencies (ranges of version numbers).
-You can read all about the differences between those two approaches in PyScaffold's documentation, however the main point is: when creating packages for webapps you have two options
+You can read all about the differences between those two approaches in `PyScaffold's documentation`_, however the main point is: when creating packages for webapps you have two options

-- **Use concrete dependencies**: pin the exact version number for your dependencies to avoid bugs (*it works on my machine*\ :sup:`TM`), but instruct your users that the package should be installed within a **dedicated** `virtual environment`_ to avoid dependency hell; or
+:Use concrete dependencies: pin the exact version number for your dependencies to avoid bugs (*it works on my machine*\ :sup:`TM`), but instruct your users that the package should be installed within a **dedicated** `virtual environment`_ to avoid dependency hell; or
-- **Use abstract dependencies**: prefer relaxed dependency ranges (e.g. relying on stable APIs of  dependencies that use `semver`_), but test extensively your module against different installed versions to make sure nothing breaks (`tox`_ and `nox`_ are good tools for that).
+:Use abstract dependencies: prefer relaxed dependency ranges (e.g. relying on stable APIs of  dependencies that use `semver`_), but test extensively your module against different installed versions to make sure nothing breaks (`tox`_ and `nox`_ are good tools for that).